 Founded in 1970, Visual Communications is the first Asian Pacific media arts center in the nation.
 The mission of Visual Communications is to promote intercultural understanding through the creation, presentation, preservation and support of media works by and about Asian Pacific Americans.
 Visual Communications was created with the understanding that media and the arts are important vehicles to organize and empower communities, build connections between generations, challenge perspectives, and create an environment for critical thinking, necessary to build a more just and humane society.

-Armed with a Camera Fellowship is partially funded by the James Irvine Foundation and the Los Angeles County Arts Commission.
+Armed with a Camera Fellowship is partially funded by the Los Angeles County Arts Commission.